braidn/Knowledge-Repo/TypeScript.md

   * however, properties and methods come over into the extended classes.
   * a `super(params)` method is available to call the constructor on the extended class.
   * super must be used when extending a class.
 TypeScript will warn you if this doesn't occur.

+###Subclassing

+* Like many OO based languages, TS has private, public and protected properties
+* Because property declaration and setting is so common it can be shorthanded in the constructor:
+  * `constructor(public x:number) { }`
+  * this allows the class to set x on instantiation and axxess it using `this.x`
+* Member properties are not accessed in child classes using `super`.
+  * Instead, `this.property` is used.
+* Due to `this` being the context of the function invocation, using `this` to access parent methods can be weird.
+  * Problems here can be mitigated by creating a copy of the parent method before overriding it.
+  * It's very similiar how one used to capture context using `_self = this`.

+###Statics

+* Static properties are shared across all instances of a class.
+* They act very much like singletons.
+* Created using the `static` keyword and accessed like all other properties.

 ## Generics